-Several texts deal with the Borel's original attitude towards randomness.
-Let us quote in particular \cite{Knobloch1987} and obviously the seminal book \cite{VonPlato1994} where Borel's probabilistic turn is deeply studied.
-Paper \cite{BruBruChung1999} provide another picture of this turn.
-Finally, in the second part of his PhD (published as \cite{Callens1997}), Callens offers a profound examination of Borel's considerations on the role of quantized randomness in various aspect of social life.
-Much of what we shall write about Borel's life is inspired by the aforementioned texts.
+Several texts deal with Borel's original attitude towards randomness.
+Let us quote in particular \cite{Knobloch1987} and obviously the seminal book \cite{VonPlato1994} where Borel's probabilistic turn is studied in depth.
+The paper \cite{BruBruChung1999} provides another picture of this turn.
+Finally, in the second part of his PhD (published as \cite{Callens1997}), Callens offers a profound examination of Borel's considerations on the role of quantified randomness in various aspect of social life.
+Much of what we write about Borel's life is inspired by these texts.